spxbhuhb/zakadabar-stack/core/doc/Roadmap.md

 * use common frontend comm code base on Ktor Client
 * move ContentBackend from site into the stack, document content backends
 * compile and add css classes on-demand (just an idea, but it is possible to manage)
-* show error message when user hits unknown route on UI
+* show error message when user hits unknown route on UI - DONE, back is broken tho
 * themes and styles
   * make theme.onResume style changes non-cumulative (save style variables?)
   * make style sheet switches carry the original class name
 * sidebar
   * add keyboard navigation
   * add search function that filters sidebar topics
-  * use "a" for entries when possible (part of SEO optimization)
+  * use "a" for entries when possible (part of SEO optimization) - DONE
   * remember state during session